Frequently Asked Questions

 - There is an explosion of interest in World War II and visiting the locations where many of the iconic battles were fought.
 The 101st Airborne Division is one of the few units that was involved in all the seminal events of the war in Western Europe: the Normandy invasion, Operation Market Garden, the Battle of the Bulge, and crossing the Rhine.
 They liberated concentration camps and marched into Berchtesgaden.

 Following in the footsteps of the Screaming Eagles, and Easy Company of the 506th in particular, provides a nice roadmap for following the Allied efforts to liberate Europe.
-They are, however, only one unit of the millions of US soldiers who fought in the ETO.
-We take you Beyond Band of Brothers to illustrate the role the members of the infantry and armored divisions, the Army Air Corps and even the Navy played in these historic events to show how every single World War II veteran is a member of the Greatest Generation.
+They are, however, only one unit of the millions of U.S. soldiers who fought in the European Theater of Operations in World War II.
+We take you beyond the Band of Brothers to illustrate the role the members of the infantry and armored divisions, the Army Air Corps and even the Navy played in these historic events to show why every single World War II veteran is a member of the Greatest Generation.

-We are continually expanding our offerings of World War II related tours, adding a new Eastern Front Tour and several new tours to the Pacific Theater, as well as expanding into other conflicts with the American Civil War and Fields of World War I tours.
+We are continually expanding our offerings of World War II related tours, adding a new Eastern Front Tour and several new tours to the Pacific Theater, as well as expanding into other conflicts with the American Revolution Tour and various tours on the American Civil War, the Fields of World War I Tour and the Vietnam War Tour.

 Simply put, Beyond Band of Brothers means a well-rounded experience of World War II, and beyond, that anyone with a general interest in the period or a highly specialized knowledge in one unit can likewise enjoy.